24 Month STEM Extension

 - Required: Update your personal information (name, telephone number, or address) and current

 employment information using the SEVP Student Portal.
 If you have not been using the SEVP Student Portal for regular OPT reporting, use

 - Pay the one-time $300 administrative STEM OPT fee by going to this link.
 Make sure you select the correct option-'Payment for the STEM OPT fee'.
 It is the

 second item on the menu.
 You will need to upload proof of payment receipt in your

 STEM OPT I-20 request e-form.

 I-983 training plan will result in a processing delay.
-Electronic signatures on Form I-983 will not be accepted.
+Electronic signatures on Form I-983 are accepted.
 Include the following documents:

 A. Photocopy of your current post-completion OPT EAD card (front and back)